Results 1 to 20 of 89

 Easy one, Spelunky, a rogue like technical platformer which is strategic and unpredictable.
 It's new every time and I need to concentrate constantly.

-Second place goes to Bionic Commando Rearmed, it's a crying shame the sequel never got to pc, the lack of a jump key or air control makes every gap/enemy combination something to think about.I'm failing to writing a blog, specifically about playing games the wrong way
+Second place goes to Bionic Commando Rearmed, it's a crying shame the sequel never got to pc, the lack of a jump key or air control makes every gap/enemy combination something to think about.I am once again writing a blog, vaguely about playing games the wrong way

 - Join Date